 Every call is checked by an officer.
 Reported criminal acts or emergencies on campus result in an officer being immediately dispatched to the location of occurrence.
-The dispatcher will also notify other emergency services, such as fire or ambulance, and university offices, including the Office of Student Life or the Center for Advocacy, Response and Education, or CARE, which may need to respond.
-Other means to report crimes include coming to the K-State Police Department in 108 Edwards Hall at 1810 Kerr Drive; phone reports at 785-532-6412; Rave Guardian app; or anonymously online at the department's crime reporting website, k-state.edu/police/silent.
+The dispatcher will also notify other emergency services, such as fire or ambulance, and university offices, including the Student Support and Accountability or the Center for Advocacy, Response and Education (CARE), which may need to respond.
+Other means to report crimes include coming to the K-State Police Department in Hoeflin Stone House, 1701 N. Manhattan Ave.; phone reports at 785-532-6412; Rave Guardian app; or anonymously online at the department's crime reporting website, k-state.edu/police/safety-services/silent.